ruslo/hunter/README.md

 ### Features

 * Automatic dependencies download
- * List of dependencies is a part of cmake code
+ * List of dependencies is a part of cmake code of the project
  * No `emerge`, `apt-get`, `brew` etc. needed before build, now it's simply `cmake --build`
  * Express install instructions in terms of CMake commands instead of raw README text or other script
 * Reusable `ExternalProject_Add` recipies ([DRY principle](http://c2.com/cgi/wiki?DontRepeatYourself))